Azure-Samples/ms-identity-java-daemon/README.md

 ### Overview

-The app is a Java Console application.
-It gets the list of users from of an Azure AD tenant from Microsoft Graph.
 This app demonstrates how to use the [Microsoft identity platform](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
 It uses the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) to acquire an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens),which it then uses to call [Microsoft Graph](https://graph.microsoft.io) and accesses organizational data.
 The sample utilizes the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to obtain an access token for Microsoft Graph.

 ## Scenario